L-mid/noise-sched/docs/reports/E4_report.md

 ![alt text](../assets/E4/E4_plots/snr_cosine.png)

 This matches the qualitative behavior of the model: it performs good local denoising at very low noise levels but fails to reconstruct structure once inputs become heavily noised, leading long sampling chains to converge to smooth, saturated blobs.
-Overall, E4 shows that with this tiny UNet and 10k steps, changing NFE within [10, 50] mostly re-weights how we traverse a badly modeled SNR landscape rather than unlocking qualitatively new generative behavior.
+Overall, E4 shows that with this tiny UNet and 10k steps, changing NFE within [10, 50] mostly re-weights how it traverses a badly modeled SNR landscape rather than unlocking qualitatively new generative behavior.